turingschool/curriculum/source/projects/merchant.markdown

 In this project you’ll build an e-commerce site for a small grocery that wants to sell products directly to customers over the web.
-The project will be built in discreet iterations:
+The project will be built in several discreet iterations.

--   I0: Up and Running
--   I1: Basic Product Listings
--   I2: Handling Stock
--   I3: Designing Orders
--   I4: Improving the Orders Interface
--   I5: Dealing with Order Quantities
--   I6: Establishing Identity
--   I7: Checkout

-Each of these iterations will start and end with a working product.

 <div class="note">
 <p>This tutorial is open source.
 If you notice errors, typos, or have questions/suggestions, please <a href="https://github.com/JumpstartLab/curriculum/blob/master/source/projects/merchant.markdown">submit them to the project on Github</a>.</p>
 </div>

-## I0: Up and Running
+## Iteration 0: Up and Running

 Part of the reason Ruby on Rails became popular quickly is that it takes a lot of the hard work off your hands, and that’s especially true in